viamrobotics/docs/docs/fleet/machines.md

 ### Control

-Once you have configured components and services for your machine, you can visually test and remotely operate them from the **Control** tab in the [Viam app](https://app.viam.com).
+Once you have configured components and services for your machine, you can visually test and remotely operate them from the **CONTROL** tab in the [Viam app](https://app.viam.com).
 For example, if you have configured a base with wheels, you can control your machine's movement with an arrow pad and fields to change base’s speed.
-If you have configured a camera component, a window in the **Control** tab displays the camera output.
+If you have configured a camera component, a window in the **CONTROL** tab displays the camera output.

 If you use remote control in the [Viam app](https://app.viam.com) UI, all communication to the machine uses [WebRTC](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection).
 For local communication between [parts](/build/configure/parts-and-remotes/#machine-parts) Viam uses gRPC or WebRTC.